adriahuertas/angular-podcast-player/README.md

 # front-end-test

-This is an angular application.
-Its main purpose is to fetch data from the itunes API about Podcasts
+This is a demo application made with Angular.
+This app is a podcast player.
+It fetches podcast info
-and reproducing them.
+from itunes API.

 It uses flex containers and simple media queries to be responsive.
 Here are some screenshots: